dapr/dapr/samples/4.pub-sub/README.md

 2. Install dependencies: `npm install`
 3. Run Node subscriber app with Actions: `actions run --app-id node-subscriber --app-port 3000 node app.js`

-    We assign `app-id`, which we can be whatever unique identifier we like.
+    We assign `app-id`, which can be whatever unique identifier we like.
 We also assign `app-port`, which is the port that our Node application is running on.
 Finally, we pass the command to run our app: `node app.js`

 ### Run Python Message Subscriber with Actions